gohypergiant/RemoteLayer/README.md

 ![](https://cloud.githubusercontent.com/assets/935/16284203/ac0bf54c-3895-11e6-81e3-3a50d43cc7d1.png)

-Save this file to the /modules folder within your Framer project.
+Save the RemoteLayer.coffee file to the /modules folder within your Framer project.
 Add the following two lines to your project in Framer Studio:

 ```